KPHarmon/database-workshop/README.md

 ## SQL Configuration
 * First, we need to give ourselves access to postgres.
-* Connect to the postgres by running 'sudo -u postgres psql'
+* Connect to postgres by running 'sudo -u postgres psql'
+	* (Windows users can use `psql -U postgres` and then supply the password they designated during installation)
 * Run `ALTER USER postgres with encrypted password '*******';` where the '*******' are a password of your choice.
 * Disconnect to postgres by typing `\q` or pressing `ctrl+d`
-* Edit the following file using: `sudo vim /etc/postgresql/10/pg_hba.conf'
+* Edit the following file using: `sudo vim /etc/postgresql/10/pg_hba.conf`
 	* (Note: `pg_hba.conf` May be in a different location)
 	* (Note 2: You may use any text editor you would like)
 	* Find the line concerning the __postgres__ user